CONTENTS OF THIS SECTION Last updated

 20 September 1997 |

-Sri Lanka: Whither a Community of
+Lanka: Whither a Community of Principled Men and Women?

-"In a recent article titled "Professionals and the fear of getting
+"In a recent article titled "Professionals

-involved" (Island, 6 August 1997), Mr Stanley Jayaweera lamented that
+and the fear of getting involved" (Island, 6 August 1997), Mr

-"the country is in shambles".
+Stanley Jayaweera lamented that "the country is in shambles".

-According to Mr Jayaweera, the primary manifestation of this "tragedy is
+According to Mr Jayaweera, the primary manifestation of this

-men [and women] who can stand up to our rampaging politicians and put
+community of principled men [and women] who can stand up to our

-them in their place."
-He attributed numerous reasons for this appalling
+attributed numerous reasons for this appalling state of affairs.

-state of affairs.
-They ranged from educational institutions which
+They ranged from educational institutions which "miserably

-"miserably failed", the prevailing "I-don't-want-to-get-involved"
+failed", the prevailing "I-don't-want-to-get-involved" syndrome

-syndrome adversely affecting public life, to "[negative] child-rearing
+adversely affecting public life, to "[negative] child-rearing

 practices" in Sri Lankan homes.
-With much breast-beating he called for
+With much breast-beating he

 |